circonus/docs/content/irondb/tools/irondb-grafana.md

 ### API Token

 The API Token associated with the account to pull metrics from.
-This can be found on your API Tokens page after logging in at [https://www.circonus.com/](https://www.circonus.com/) in the "User Profile" section.
+This can be found on your API Tokens page after logging in at [https://www.circonus.com/](https://www.circonus.com/) in the "Integrations" -> "API Tokens" section.

+* Note: Be sure to log into Circonus and change the Grafana App State to "allow" if that isn't the default for the provided API Token.

 ## Usage